schooltool-project/schooltool-book/source/features.rst

 * **Test-driven development:** SchoolTool includes a comprehensive test suite, including unit and functional tests.
 Python "doctests" double as narrative developer documentation.

 * **Installation and upgrades:** are managed via the Ubuntu packaging system and Launchpad.net.
 Two-step production server deployment on Ubuntu Linux.
 One-step bugfix upgrades within SchoolTool release versions.
-Major releases synchronized to Ubunutu releases.
+Major releases synchronized to Ubuntu releases.

 * **Internationalization:** SchoolTool is completely translatable.
 New translations can be contributed via the Rosetta system on Launchpad.net.